vllm-project/vllm/docs/source/getting_started/debugging.rst

     Once you've debugged a problem, remember to turn off any debugging environment variables defined, or simply start a new shell to avoid being affected by lingering debugging settings.
 Otherwise, the system might be slow with debugging functionalities left activated.

-Hanging while downloading a model
+Hangs downloading a model
 ----------------------------------------
 If the model isn't already downloaded to disk, vLLM will download it from the internet which can take time and depend on your internet connection.
 It's recommended to download the model first using the `huggingface-cli <https://huggingface.co/docs/huggingface_hub/en/guides/cli>`_ and passing the local path to the model to vLLM.
 This way, you can isolate the issue.

-Hanging while loading a model from disk
+Hangs loading a model from disk
 ----------------------------------------
 If the model is large, it can take a long time to load it from disk.
 Pay attention to where you store the model.
 Some clusters have shared filesystems across nodes, e.g. a distributed filesystem or a network filesystem, which can be slow.
 It'd be better to store the model in a local disk.
 Additionally, have a look at the CPU memory usage, when the model is too large it might take a lot of CPU memory, slowing down the operating system because it needs to frequently swap between disk and memory.